jonescompneurolab/hnn/doc/gui.rst

  * Repeats - how many times should the full event sequence get repeated (each repeat adds variability and more inputs)

 The middle and right panels above allow you to set the weights of the rhythmic synaptic inputs units of conductance) and add delays (ms) before the cells receive the events to layers 2 and 5, respectively.
+Note that the ``Turn Off Inputs`` button shown on the two dialogs above is a shorthand, allowing you to set the weights of rhythmic or proximal synaptic inputs to 0.0, effectively shutting them off.

 Evoked Inputs
 ^^^^^^^^^^^^^